cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 ### I. Personal Portraits

+* All the pictures and videos throughout the post
 * Intro talks about hopes and dreams for humanity
 * Teaching Part 1 - the colorful story about inhaling HCl